tomaszkacmajor/CarND-Traffic-Sign-Classifier-P2/README.md

 - Test set accuracy of <b>94.6 %</b>

 Below, there are details of intermediate steps that I took and the corresponding validation accuracies after 20 epochs of training:
-Sometimes the differences between 2 given approaches seemm to be huge but note that for each training procedure there is random weight initialization which influences the final error, especially when number of epochs is small.
+Sometimes the differences between 2 given approaches seem to be huge but note that for each training procedure there is random weight initialization which influences the final error, especially when number of epochs is small.
 That's why during final model tuning I used more than 20 epochs - about 100.
 - Initial LeNet model, choosing input images color representation - 91 %
 - Input images normalization - ~91 %
 - Training set augmantation - 93 %